OctopusDeploy/docs/docs/administration/security/script-integrity.md

 Requiring PowerShell scripts to be signed means:

-1. Your server needs to trust the X.509 Certificate used to sign the script
+1. Your server needs to trust the code-signing certificate used to sign the script.
-2. The script cannot be modified after signing
+2. The script can only be executed if it remains unchanged after it was signed.

 When it comes to a trusted certificate chain this is a solvable problem.
 Think back to the different sources your scripts can come from: